Catania

 Dessert

-Indulgence with Tradition
+Indulgence with tradition

 At the restaurant Sikulo at Via Antonino Di Sangiuliano 83, you can inspect, choose, order, and enjoy freshly caught fish.
 Beneath its white arches, the fish restaurant exquisitely prepares nearly all Mediterranean specialities and pairs them with local wines.
 Another restaurant that serves authentic dishes bears a name you wouldn’t expect to find in Italy: “Be Quiet”.
 The modernly furnished restaurant at Via Monte Sant’Agata 6 offers traditional multi-course menus with antipasti, primi, secondi, dolci – and good wine, as you would expect.